DaoCloud/DaoCloud-docs/docs/en/docs/kairship/intro/architecture.md

 ![Data Flow Diagram](https://docs.daocloud.io/daocloud-docs-images/docs/kairship/images/arch_kairship_instance.jpg)

-It is important to note that multi-cloud instances are not aware of each other and are isolated from one another.
+It is important to note that multicloud instances are not aware of each other and are isolated from one another.

 Multi-Cloud Orchestration Management:

 - Retrieves distribution policies and application status information related to Karmada.
-- Retrieves cluster and node statistics, monitoring information, and management and control information for multi-cloud instances.
+- Retrieves cluster and node statistics, monitoring information, and management and control information for multicloud instances.
-- Edits, updates, and deletes information related to multi-cloud applications in Karmada instances (mainly focused on Karmada workloads and PP, OP).
+- Edits, updates, and deletes information related to multicloud applications in Karmada instances (mainly focused on Karmada workloads and PP, OP).

-All request data flows directly to the multi-cloud instances located in the Global Services Cluster.
+All request data flows directly to the multicloud instances located in the Global Services Cluster.

 Next, all access requests are routed to the corresponding instances after passing through the Multi-Cloud Orchestration.
 All read requests such as get/list access the Container Management Module, while write requests access Karmada instances, achieving read-write separation and improving response time.

-You may wonder how the Container Management Module retrieves resource information for multi-cloud instances.
+You may wonder how the Container Management Module retrieves resource information for multicloud instances.
 The solution is to add the instance itself as a virtual cluster to the Container Management Module (not displayed in the Container Management).
 This allows for complete utilization of the Container Management Module's capabilities (accelerated retrieval of resources, CRDs, etc.).
-When querying resources (Deployments, deployment policies, differentiation policies, etc.) for a specific multi-cloud instance in the interface, it can be directly retrieved through the Container Management Module.
+When querying resources (Deployments, deployment policies, differentiation policies, etc.) for a specific multicloud instance in the interface, it can be directly retrieved through the Container Management Module.